 The Library offers a dedicated Researcher Support service with advice and support for undertaking literature searches, systematic reviews, referencing, citation analysis, current awareness, promotion of research, and management of research data.
 They can also advise on choosing the right publisher, including how to avoid predatory publishers and which publishers offer Open Access publications.
 Contact your Faculty’s Senior Research Librarian for more information.

-The university has a comprehensive program of support services available to all students, including the Careers and Counselling Services (including the After-Hours Crisis Support Line).
+The university has a comprehensive program of support services available to all students, including the Careers and Counselling Services (including the After-Hours Crisis Support Line) and the Chaplaincy.
 There are tailored support services for international students, Indigenous students or those who require disability support.

 As a postgraduate student, you are a member of the Newcastle University Postgraduate Students’ Association (NUPSA).
 NUPSA supports postgraduate students in a number of ways, including academic and skills-based workshops, social events, clubs and societies, providing a support network and important advocacy work.